donet-server/donet/docs/01-Introduction.md

   clients that conform to the communication 'contract' defined in the DC file.
 It also checks for other details, such as the clients' ownership over Distributed Objects and the visibility (or location) of Distributed Objects.
-The Client Agent acts as the border between the untrusted clients and the internal server network's 'safe zone'.
+The Client Agent acts as the border between the untrusted clients and the internal server network's 'safe zone'[^2].

+[^2]: See the example diagram in this document for context.

 ### **[MD] - Message Director**